 Impact

-Creative Capital pioneered a transformative grantmaking model that marries direct funding to individual artists with long-term, wraparound support through professional development services, industry connections, peer mentorship, and community-building.
-The Creative Capital philanthropic model has impacted not just artists, but the arts ecosystem as a whole—inspiring countless other nonprofits and individuals to invest in the careers of artists in a holistic way.
+Creative Capital provides a transformative grantmaking model that offers three pillars of artist support: unrestricted project grants, bespoke professional services (including peer mentorship, legal guidance, financial planning, communications strategy, and more), and community-building opportunities.
+The Creative Capital philanthropic model of transformative support has impacted not just artists, but the arts ecosystem as a whole—inspiring countless other nonprofits and individuals to invest in the careers of artists in a holistic way.

 History